matty-plumski/MattsResBazSite/content/post/notes for website.md

 ---
-title: Notes for Building a Research Portfolio Wesite with Git Workshops
+title: Notes for Building a Research Portfolio Website with Git Workshops
 summary: Useful links for helping shape your Academic site
 date: "2018-06-28T00:00:00Z"